Anise seeds - Pimpinella anisum - Indian spice

 Anise Seeds (Pimpinella anisum)

-Anise seeds, scientifically known as Pimpinella anisum, are a versatile spice commonly used in baking, tea blends, and various savory dishes.
-Often referred to as "sweet cumin", "bread seeds", "pigeon anise", or simply "anise", these aromatic seeds bring a unique flavor profile that resembles licorice, perfect for culinary creations.
-You can buy high-quality anise seeds online from our spice shop, available as whole seeds or ground anise.
+Anise seeds, botanically known as Pimpinella anisum, are a versatile spice often used in baking, infusions, and savory dishes.
+Also referred to as "sweet cumin", "bread seed", or "pigeon anise", they deliver a sweet, aromatic flavor with notes reminiscent of licorice.
+Available in our spice shop as whole seeds or ground anise.

-• Ideal for flavoring spirits like Raki, Pernod, and Ouzo
+• Used in traditional spirits such as Raki, Pernod, and Ouzo

-• Pairs well with other spices such as fennel, cardamom, vanilla, nutmeg, and more
+• Pairs well with fennel, cardamom, vanilla, nutmeg, and more

-• Available in whole seed form or as ground anise
+• Available as whole seeds or ground powder

 What Are Anise Seeds?